SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 -->

 ## Description
-Part of the AI & Sustainability Bootcamp, we have built an UI sample app to assist partners to take reference from and build their own solutions focusing on AI & Sustainability topics.
+Part of the AI & Sustainability Bootcamp, we have developed a sample UI app to assist partners to take reference from to build their own solutions focusing on AI & Sustainability topics.
 The following technologies are used as part of building and extending this app, such as, SAP AI Core and SAP Analytics Cloud.
-<p>The sample application is built on various frameworks, such as SAP Fiori elements, Custom SAPUI5, SAP Cloud Application Programming (CAP) model and extending with SAP systems such as SAP BTP & SAP S/4HANA Cloud.
+<p>The sample application is built using various frameworks, such as SAP Fiori elements, Custom SAPUI5, SAP Cloud Application Programming (CAP) model and extending with SAP systems such as SAP Business Technology Platform & SAP S/4HANA Cloud.

 ## Deployment Models
-Here we have prepared a few models for your to consume and take reference from to deploy this sample app to your preferred model/landscapes.
+We have prepared a few models for you to consume and take reference from in order to deploy this sample app successfully to your preferred platform/landscapes.
+Please note that the sample app is shipped AS-IT-IS, and if you faced with any issues, SAP will not be providing any support.
+However, if you find any bugs or issues, you may [Create an Issue](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/issues).

-### Hybrid Model: Local App consuming SAP BTP Cloud Services
+### **1. Hybrid Model**: Local App consuming SAP BTP Cloud Services
 Follow instructions from this current [README.md](README.md).
-### Cloud Model with SAP BTP Launchpad: Cloud Native App as MTA, deployed in SAP BTP with SAP Launchpad services & Managed Approuter
+### **2. Cloud Model with SAP BTP Launchpad**: Cloud Native App as MTA, deployed in SAP BTP with SAP Launchpad services & Managed Approuter
 More instructions to come.
 Stay tuned.
-### Cloud Model with Cloud Foundry Environment: Cloud Native App as MTA, deployed in SAP BTP Cloud Foundry Environment
+### **3. Cloud Model with Cloud Foundry Environment in SAP BTP**: Cloud Native App as MTA, deployed in SAP BTP Cloud Foundry Environment
 More instructions to come.
 Stay tuned.

-## Requirements (Mandatory Setup Steps)
+## Prerequisites (Mandatory Setup Steps to Perform)
-Below are some setup steps that are required to ensure a success run of the application.
+Below are some setup steps that are required to ensure a success deployment of the application.

 ### **(i) Create `SAP HANA Cloud Service` in SAP BTP**
 > From SAP BTP Cockpit > Cloud Foundry > Spaces > dev > **SAP HANA Cloud** <br>(make sure you select the option to "Allow ALL IP Addresses" during creation)